narqo/syseng_exporter/README.md

   }
 ~~~

-Alert for high rate of failed requests.
+Alert for a high rate of failed requests.

 ~~~
 ALERT HighErrorRate